When guitarist Ray White received a phone call from singer Lady Bianca in 1976, he had no idea it would change his musical life forever.

 The Zappa Band takes the stage on Tuesday, June 21, at Rams Head On Stage in Annapolis.

 Michele “Wojo” Wojciechowski is a national award-winning writer and author of the humor book Next Time I Move, They’ll Carry Me Out in a Box.
-Her work has appeared in publications such as Family Circle, Reader’s Digest, Parade, Vanity Fair online and many more.
-She’s been learning to play the drums over the last year and dreams of playing one song with the Foo Fighters.
+Her work has appeared in publications such as Vanity Fair, Esquire, Parade, Discover, AARP, PBS’ Next Avenue, Family Circle, Reader’s Digest, and many more.
+Over the last few years, she’s been learning to play the drums and dreams of playing one song with the Foo Fighters.
 Oh yeah, and she’s got a Xena Warrior Princess costume hanging in her closet.
 Don’t ask.
 Reach her at WojosWorld.com, Twitter @TheMicheleWojo, Facebook WojosWorldFanPage.com.